NVIDIA-AI-IOT/jetson-intro-to-distillation/README.md

 <img src="assets/landing_graphic.jpg" height="320"/>

-This repository contains a tutorial that is a short introduction to the subject of knowledge distillation, which can be a helpful tool to use when deploying large models to the edge.
+This repository contains an introduction to the subject of knowledge distillation, which can be a helpful tool to use when deploying large models to the edge.

 In this tutorial, we explore knowledge distillation by transfering the knowledge